“Should I call my agent and tell them I want to audition more?”

 Do you want to hear from your corral of actors only when they complain or try to somehow ingratiate themselves to you, hoping to get more auditions?
 Do you want to only hear from your actors if they want something from you?
 No.

-What might be a better way to remind them you are alive and a good prospect for submission?
+What might be a better way to remind your agent you are alive and a good prospect for submission?
 What is better a way to make your agent happy to take your call?

 You are doing your job, keeping up your end of the agent/talent arrangement by doing your 90% of the work load (for your 90% of the paycheck with 10% going to your agent).

-It makes sense: The kind of actor client an agent wants is the one they actually want to hear from, because they don’t waste anyone’s time with whining or worrying or being annoying.
+It makes sense: The kind of actor client an agent signs and keeps working for is the one they actually want to hear from, because that actor doesn’t waste anyone’s time with whining or worrying or being annoying.
 An agent wants to hear from a growing, thriving creative power that is becoming a more interesting, able and competitive.

 Never forget: You are the talent and the power that amplifies opportunity and draws work to you.
-Work that, share that, grow that and agents will welcome your phone calls more eagerly.
+Work that, share that, grow that and agents will welcome your occasional phone call with a smile.